LordIdra/patched-conic-planner-2d/README.md

 # Patched Conic Planner 2D
 ![Screenshot of the program](screenshot.png)
 ### What is it?
 This is a simple tool for plotting spacecraft trajectories using patched conics in 2D.
 The intended use is as a quick-and-dirty tool for computing trajectories, for instance testing and benchmarking potentially more efficient approaches to computing these trajectories (this tool uses a brute force approach to finding encounters, which takes a long time to execute).
+Once an encounter is found, bisection is used to refine the encounter time.

 ### How to run
 1) `git clone https://github.com/LordIdra/patched-conic-planner-2d`